 If you didn't, hit the shops (now that the Boxing Day crowds have disappeared, wide screen televisions under arms...)
 Get yourself some reduced swag and give yourself a DIY spa day at home.
 Run a fancy bath: bubbles, that Yankee candle you got from your girlfriend's gran, some left over fizz.
 And after?
 A face mask!
 Moisturise!
 Paint those nails!
 Shampoo that gorgeous armpit hair!

 And then refer to number 1 on the "with family" section of this list.
 You're welcome, one and all.

 2. Get organised – in a non-stationary heavy sense

-That's right, now you've completed all of the above (which we're sure you have) ...it's time for New Year's Eve!
-Whether that means a cosy night in on your own watching festive re-runs, dinner with the other half, or a wild night out with friends.
-However you choose to spend New Year's, make sure you're doing what YOU want to do, there's no "right way" to sashay 2017 away.
-Happy New Year!
+That's right, now you've completed all of the above (which we're sure you have) it's time for New Year's Eve!
+Whether that means a cosy night in on your own watching festive re-runs, dinner with bae or a wild night out with the pals.
+However you choose to spend New Year's, make sure you're doing what you want to do – there's no right way to sashay 2018 away.